v1k70rk4/ha-samsungtv-smart/README.md

 (default = 30, range from 0 to 60)<br/>
 This option allow to configure a delay to wait before setting the TV status to ON.
 This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

+- **Binary sensor to help detect power status**<br/>
+An external `binary_sensor` selectable from a list than can be used to determinate TV power status.<br/>
+This can be any available `binary_sensor` that can better determinate the status of the TV, for example a `binary_sensor` based on TV power consumption.
+It is suggested to not use a sensor based on `ping` platform because this method is already implemented by the integration.</br>

 ## Custom configuration parameters